Buttermilk Substitutes

 • MICROWAVABLE: Need to melt a cup of butter for a batch of chocolate cookies, Just throw our Pyrex Measuring Cup in the microwave.
 High-quality tempered glass is dishwasher, freezer, microwave and preheated oven safe.

-• Patented angled surface allows measurements to be read from above
+• Patented angled surface lets you read measurements from above

 • Eliminates the need to fill, check and adjust